11. Back calculation of Effective Lens Position (ELP)

 Determination of the ELPT

-This equation provides the value of the ELPT in an emmetropic pseudophakic eye.
+This equation looks complicated, but it can be easily programmed in a spreadsheet.
+It provides the value of the ELPT in an emmetropic pseudophakic eye.

-This amounts to giving the cornea an emmetropizing power so that the ELPT resolution equation can be used.
+This amounts to giving the cornea emmetropizing power so that one can use the ELPT resolution equation.

-The ELPT resolution equation can be used to determine the effective thin lens position, denoted ELPt, which would be obtained in a thin lens model where the cornea and IOL have a null thickness (S1S2=S3S4=0) and ALA=ALT.
-Thus, when we use this formula, we calculate a distance which, in a thick lens context, corresponds to a distance between principal planes which depends not only on the anatomical position of the IOL with respect to the cornea but also on the geometry of the IOL (ratio between the anterior and posterior curvatures, central thickness).
+NB: The ELPT resolution equation could be used to determine the effective thin lens position, denoted ELPt, obtained in a thin lens model where the cornea and IOL have a null thickness (S1S2=S3S4=0) and ALA=ALT.
+Conversely, when we use this formula in a thick lens context, ELPT corresponds to a distance between principal planes, which depends not only on the anatomical position of the IOL to the cornea but also on the geometry of the IOL (ratio between the anterior and posterior curvatures, central thickness).

 From the value of the ELPT, we can obtain the value of the ILP, which (we assume) does not depend on the power of the implant placed.

 The relationship between the thick lens position ELPT and the anatomical lens position of the IOL (ALP for anterior lens position) is expressed as follows: